bschmalhofer/otobo-ideas/README.md

 * Document the found versions
 * Check the requirements

-### Mojolicious

-Add the feature mojo to the cpanfile and add a sample application to `bin/mojo-bin`.

 ### Docker

 Based on the official Perl image 5.30.2-buster using Debian 10.